Login

 Your signature

-Make sure you close the letter with a respectful and positive note.
+Make sure you close the letter on a respectful and positive note.
 Consider using Sincerely or Kind Regards before your full signature block, as they are more professional than a simple thank you.
-Make sure you include your name, company name, and an accurate phone number and email address.
+Make sure you include your name, company name, an accurate phone number, and email address.

 Example: